DJAG7/lms_mean_Project/readme.md

 ![alt text](./screenshots/image-15.png)

- - Create records in hoasted zone and then configured the load balnvcer into records.
+ - Create records in hoasted zone and then configured the load balancer into records.

 ![alt text](./screenshots/image-16.png)